maalevo/Temporal_Features/README.md

+# Process-Aware Temporal Feature Selection for Predictive Process Monitoring
+Maximilian Vouk, Kate Revoredo, and Jan Mendling
+Nov 2025

 ## Overview

 This repository contains the source code and supplementary material for the paper **"Process-Aware Temporal Feature Selection for Predictive Process Monitoring"**.
-The paper investigates how temporal characteristics of business processes—especially seasonal patterns—can be systematically incorporated into feature engineering to improve remaining-time prediction in Predictive Process Monitoring (PPM).
+The paper investigates how temporal characteristics of business processes, especially seasonal patterns, can be systematically incorporated into feature engineering to improve remaining-time prediction in Predictive Process Monitoring (PPM).
 We introduce a rule-based guideline for selecting temporal features based on process properties and demonstrate that it outperforms established, uniform feature sets in both synthetic and real-world scenarios.

 ## Repository Structure

-├─ src/
-│ └─ experiment/
-│ └─ experiment_configs/
-├─ imgs/
-└─ supplementary/

 - **`src`** – Source code required to reproduce the analyses presented in the paper.
   - The modules in `src/experiment` enable running **hyperparameter optimization**, **recursive feature elimination (RFE)**, and **single validation experiments**.